 Stress Testing for Dating Websites and Apps

 eCommerce isn’t alone in Valentine’s Day concerns.
 Dating websites and apps take a hit if not properly prepared, too.
 For dating sites, the hit comes before and after the big day.
 Singles might find the pressure of setting up a date on V-Day to be too much (or they’re tired of looking at happy couples in their social media feeds), but they still feel Cupid’s pull.
 Research done in 2012 by Google Analytics et. al. found that dating site traffic significantly increases in the later half of February.
-Maybe all those happy couples and romance stories on SM are inspirational?
+Maybe all those happy couples and romance stories on social media are inspirational?
 Whatever your customers reasons, stress testing for dating websites is just as important to ensure happy customers and continued revenue.

 3 Tips for Stress Testing your eCommerce or Dating Site